smartmarker/SmartMark/README.md

 <br>

 ## Requirements
+- Install Python3
+- Install Java
+- Install [EtherSolve](https://github.com/SeUniVr/EtherSolve_ICPC2021_ReplicationPackage.git) (EtherSolve builds the control flow graph of a smart contract, which is used as input of *SmartMark*)

 To execute the *SmartMark* program, the pycryptodome python package needs to be installed.
 The installation command is as follows: